Azure/CARML-Learn/docs/wiki/Lab 2 - Setup CARML prerequisites.md

     <img src="./media/PreReqGitHub/carmlMain.png" alt="Repository main" height="240">

 1. Select the `Fork` button on the top right and select the organization you'd like to fork into.
-For this lab we recommend to use your own organization as this insures you will have all the permissions you need.
+For this lab we recommend to use your own organization as this ensures you will have all the permissions you need.

     <img src="./media/PreReqGitHub/carmlFork.png" alt="Repository Fork" height="180">